quintagroup/wagtail-transfer/README.md

   By default, each API call made to browse the page tree on the source server has a timeout limit of 5 seconds.
 If you find this threshold is too low, you can increase it.
 This may be of particular use if you are running two local runservers to test or extend Wagtail Transfer.

+* `WAGTAILTRANSFER_MODEL_MAPPING = {'wagtailcore.page': 'myapp.MyPage'}`

+  Specifies a mapping of models to import to different models on the destination site.
+Defaults to `{}`.

+  By default, Wagtail Transfer will import models to the same model on the destination site.
+If you want to import a model to a different model on the destination site, you can specify a mapping in `WAGTAILTRANSFER_MODEL_MAPPING`.
+This is useful if you have a custom page model that you want to import to, or if you want to import a model to a different app.

 ## Management commands

     ./manage.py preseed_transfer_table [--range=MIN-MAX] model_or_app [model_or_app ...]